 Cross-selling is a method of sales, according to which a buyer is offered to buy other products, complementing the first.

-If a cross-program is intended only on one person and at the same time the products of separate lines of activity are sold, then one can speak about internal cross sales.
-Very often internal cross-selling is called integrated sales, which is a more correct definition of this kind of sales activities.
+If a cross-program is intended only on one person and at the same time the products of separate lines of activity are sold, then one can speak about internal cross-sales.
+Very often, internal cross-selling is called integrated sales, which is a correct definition of this kind of sales activity.

 In case several commercial entities are united for joint sales, then there is external cross-selling.
-In this case, partners involved in cross-selling, draw the attention of a potential buyer to the product of the partner without unnecessary advertising spent from his part.
+In this case, partners involved in cross-selling, draw the attention of a potential buyer to the product of the partner without unnecessary advertising spent from their part.

 The main prerequisite for the introduction of cross-selling is the work of the firm in the target market.
-For a company working for a target group, it is important to sell one consumer as many different goods as possible.
-For a company working in the mass market, it is important to sell many goods as possible to a larger number of consumers.
+For a company working for a target group, it is essential to sell one consumer as many different goods as possible.
+For a company operating in the mass market, it is vital to sell many goods as possible to a large number of consumers.

 - Formulate the consumer benefits and competitive advantages of all products offered.